tapis-project/event-engine/README.md

 # Event Engine

 A framework for writing event-based applications that utilize a plugin architecture.
 Applications built with `event-engine` are written in Rust but can utilize plugins in written in multiple languages.

-For the initial release, we ...
+Events correspond to messages with a specific type.